gelliravi/MatTrans/README.md

 $Id: README 05 Sep 2015 Gelli $

-Copyright (c) 2015-2016 by Gelli
-See http://tinyurl.com/gelliPapers for more info.
+Copyright (c) 2015-2016 by Gelli, See http://tinyurl.com/gelliPapers for more info.

 Copying and distribution of this file, with or without modification, are permitted in any medium without royalty provided the copyright